lm-sys/lm-sys.github.io/blog/2024-07-25-sglang-llama3.md

 previewImg: /images/blog/sglang_llama3/preview.png
 ---

-At LMSYS.org, we've been running the large-scale online LLM chat platform, [Chatbot Arena](https://chat.lmsys.org/), for over a year, serving millions of users.
+At LMSYS.org, we've been running the [Chatbot Arena](https://chat.lmsys.org/) platform for over a year, serving millions of users.
 We know firsthand how crucial efficient serving is for AI products and research.
-Through our operational experiences and in-depth research and engineering, we've continuously enhanced our underlying serving systems, spanning from the high-level multi-model serving framework, [FastChat](https://github.com/lm-sys/FastChat/tree/main), to our efficient serving engine, [SGLang Runtime (SRT)](https://github.com/sgl-project/sglang).
+Through our operational experiences and in-depth research, we've continuously enhanced the underlying serving systems, spanning from the high-level multi-model serving framework, [FastChat](https://github.com/lm-sys/FastChat/tree/main), to the efficient serving engine, [SGLang Runtime (SRT)](https://github.com/sgl-project/sglang/tree/main).

-In this blog post, we want to share our latest progress and benchmark results on the SGLang Runtime by comparing its performance to other popular options.
-There are already several popular serving engine options, such as TensorRT-LLM, vLLM, MLC-LLM, and Hugging Face TGI.
-However, our experience with these solutions revealed that they are often hard to use, difficult to customize, or suffer from compromised performance.
+This post focuses on SGLang Runtime, a general-purpose serving engine for LLMs and VLMs.
+While existing options like TensorRT-LLM, vLLM, MLC-LLM, and Hugging Face TGI have their merits, we found them sometimes hard to use, difficult to customize, or lacking in performance.
 This motivated us to develop SGLang v0.2, aiming to create a serving engine that is not only user-friendly and easily modifiable but also delivers top-tier performance.
+While SGLang includes frontend language features, this post will focus solely on the backend runtime and use "SGLang" and "SGLang Runtime" interchangeably to refer to the runtime.

-Compared to TensorRT-LLM and vLLM, SGLang consistently delivers superior or competitive performance in both online and offline scenarios, on models ranging from Llama-8B to Llama-405B, and on A100 and H100 GPUs, using FP8 and FP16. **SGLang consistently outperforms vLLM, achieving up to 3.8x higher throughput on Llama-70B.
+Compared to TensorRT-LLM and vLLM, SGLang Runtime consistently delivers superior or competitive performance in both online and offline scenarios, handling models from Llama-8B to Llama-405B, and on A100 and H100 GPUs, using FP8 and FP16. **SGLang consistently outperforms vLLM, achieving up to 3.8x higher throughput on Llama-70B.
 It also often matches or exceeds TensorRT-LLM, with up to 2.1x higher throughput on Llama-405B.** More importantly, SGLang is fully open-source, written in pure Python, with the core schedulers implemented in fewer than 4K lines of code.

-SGLang is an open-source project under the Apache 2.0 license.
-It has been used by LMSYS Chatbot Arena, Databricks, several startups, and research institutes, generating trillions of tokens and enabling faster iterations.
-As it gradually matures from a research prototype, we invite the community to join us in building the next-generation efficient engine.
+SGLang is an open-source project licensed under the Apache 2.0 license.
+It has been used by LMSYS Chatbot Arena to support parts of the models, Databricks, several startups, and research institutes, generating trillions of tokens and enabling faster iterations.
+As it evolves from a research prototype, we invite the community to join us in creating the next-generation efficient engine.

 ## Benchmark Setup